Alcampopiano/OpenQuestion/docs/docs/advanced.md

 OpenQuestion represents surveys as a Python dictionary (stored as a JSON object in the backend database).
 The following two examples show the `dict` representation of two surveys: one that is simple, followed by one that is more complex.
-By studying these structures, one can learn how to create and modify surveys programatically (also, see the sections pertaining to working with the Surveys table).
+By studying these structures, one can learn how to create and modify surveys programatically (also, see the sections pertaining to working with the Forms table).

 In general, the survey `dict` is a nested, somewhat self-similar structure.
 For example,